mibur1/psy111/book/statistics/7_CFA_SEM/1_CFA.md

 ### Model estimates

-- **Loadings**: The `Estimate` collumn for the first 9 lines represents the loadings of the 9 measured variables on the 3 factors.
+- **Loadings**: The `Estimate` column for the first 9 lines represents the loadings of the 9 measured variables on the 3 factors.
 You may notice that one loading per factor is set to 1.
 This is done to identify the factor (see lecture for details).
 The `Std.
-Err` collumn shows the uncertainty associated with the estimate.
+Err` column shows the uncertainty associated with the estimate.
 The `z-value` represents how many standard deviation the estimate is away from zero.
 The last column `p-value` contains the p-value (probability) for testing the null hypothesis that the parameter equals zero in the population.

 - **Variances**: Lines 9 (speed  ~~   speed), 12 and 13 show the variances of the respective latent factors.

 - **Covariances**: The lines 10 (speed  ~~    text), 11, 14 show the covariances, e.g. the associations between the latent variables.
 Since all estimates are positive and significantly different from zero (see `p-value`), we can infer that the latent factors are positively associated with each other.

 - **Residual Variances**: The last 9 lines show the residual variances of the measured variables.
 Remember, in CFA/SEM we aim at finding latent variables that explain variance in measured variables.
 However, most of the times, the latent variables can't account for 100% of the variance in a measured variable.
-In fact, as all residual variances are significantly different from zero (see `p-value`), we can infer that there's is still a significant amount of variance in each measured variable that is not explained by the respective latent factor.
+In fact, as all residual variances are significantly different from zero (see `p-value`), we can infer that there is still a significant amount of variance in each measured variable that is not explained by the respective latent factor.

 ```{admonition} Learning break
 :class: note